 The Art Loft, an art gallery and framing shop, opens at 12 West Main Street .

 Carmel Cerullo-Beiter and Jack Martin buy 12 West Main Street on January 17 and begin remodeling.

 J. Fitzgerald Group moves its offices into the building on June 1.

-Carmel Cerullo-Beiter and Jack Martin purchase 14 and 16 West Main Street from Henry Schmidt and begins remodeling.
+Carmel Cerullo-Beiter and Jack Martin purchase 14 and 16 West Main Street from Henry Schmidt and begin remodeling.
 Later that year, the three buildings are connected via the second floor of the main building at 12 West Main.
 The renovation more than doubles JFG’s office space.